The openVA Toolkit for Verbal Autopsies: Data preparation

-In addition to the standard formats discussed previously, researchers might also be interested in using customized dichotomous symptoms data in their analysis.
-The \pkg{openVA} package also supports customized input as long as they are dichotomous.
-In such case, neither the built-in conditional probability matrix of InterVA nor the PHMRC gold standard dataset could be used to learn the relationship between training and testing data, thus some training data with known causes of death is necessary for all three algorithm.
-The \code{ConvertData()} function can be used to convert data in a different coding scheme into the format used by the \pkg{openVA} package.
-This is demonstrated in the following small example.
+In addition to the two standard questionnaires discussed previously, researchers might also be interested in including customized dichotomous symptoms in their analysis.
+The \CRANpkg{openVA} package also supports customized inputs as long as they are dichotomous.
+In such case, neither the built-in conditional probability matrix of InterVA nor the PHMRC gold standard dataset could be used to learn the relationship between training and testing data, thus different training data with known causes of death are necessary for all three algorithms.
+The \texttt{ConvertData()} function can be used to convert data with customized coding schemes into the format recognized by the \CRANpkg{openVA} package.